Сorporate Bond Price Reversals

 Abstract

-I demonstrate empirically that corporate bond dealers mitigate adverse selection risk by passing potentially informed transactions to institutional investors that become liquidity providers to informed traders.
-I obtain these results by contrasting price reversals following days with abnormal trading volume across bonds with different information asymmetry.
-When traders are informed, the part of the price reversal that arises after high-volume days should increase with bond information asymmetry.
-When traders are uninformed, there should be no such effect.
-Following high-volume days when investors provide liquidity, the reversal patterns are consistent with the former case.
-When dealers trade from their inventory, I observe the latter.
-The results suggest that the informational content of bond prices is higher on high-volume days when dealers do not accept overnight inventory risk.
+I demonstrate empirically that corporate bond dealers mitigate adverse selection risk by passing potentially informed transactions to institutional investors.
+I contrast price reversals following days with abnormal trading volume across bonds with different information asymmetry.
+In informed trading, the part of reversal specific to high-volume days should increase with information asymmetry.
+In uninformed trading, there is no such effect.
+Following high-volume days when investors provide liquidity, the reversals are consistent with the former case.
+When dealers provide liquidity, I observe the latter.
+The results suggest that the informational content of bond prices is higher when dealers do not take inventory.

 Publication